 Languages, sure.
 Cultural studies, yeah.
 Government, duh.
 As almost any college student can tell you, there are some blatantly obvious majors and fields that give way to international experiences as part of a standard degree program.
 However, many students are woefully unaware of just how many different subjects can be studied abroad.
+And in fact, when it comes to figuring out what to study abroad, you have waaaaay more choices than you think.

 Popular beauty standards seem to change almost as quickly as a model can walk a runway, but every culture in the world will have its own unique definition of what is beautiful and what is not.
+So why not study cosmetology abroad?

 From the high end beauty schools of London to the far less structured but equally demanding hair weaving practices of rural Ghana, opportunities to expand one’s knowledge of cosmetology through studying abroad are available all over the world.